 One hundred twenty years ago, two kosher food producers were established in New York City.
 That tradition was re-established in South Florida and now reaches Jews worldwide.

 At the same time that Moshe Weberman, son of a Chasidic Rabbi of Tisa Lik, Hungary immigrated to New York, Yaakov Horowitz, left Hungary and settled in New York.
 Moshe Weberman opened a restaurant serving his own processed delicatessen on Rivington Street.
 It became famous in its day and was a social center for Orthodox Jewish immigrants.
 Yaakov Horowitz, together with his four sons and his son-in-law, Yitzhak Margareten, established what became the world-famous Horowitz-Margareten Matzoh Bakers.

 Ben Zion Weberman married Julia Horowitz.
 Their youngest son is Pinchas Aaron.
-Pinchas Aaron’s sons, David, Shaya and Shlomo established the firm "Weberman’s Traditional Foods".
+Pinchas Aaron’s sons, David, and Shaya established the firm "Weberman’s Traditional Foods".
 They began operating out of the kitchen at Landow Yeshiva twenty-four years ago.
 From there they opened a restaurant at the Casablanca Hotel and did a flourishing catering and take-out food business.

 Jews who observe Kashrus and who desire fine gourmet style foods are now able to enjoy their meals on cruise ships, in hotels and at Disney World, no less then any other discriminating tourists.
 Those who are hospitalized can now eat wholesome, healthy meals with assurance of their compliance with Kashrus.

 The old tradition continues on - in the most modern fashion.